rhevorn/shape/docs/API.md

 Schema to one direct Go field name and is the only way to construct a `FieldSpec`.
 Every argument to `New` must be a `Field(...)`.
 The name is the exact, case-sensitive name of a direct exported Go field, not its JSON name.
-`New` rejects empty, missing, unexported, duplicate, type-mismatched, and `json:"-"` fields.
+`New` rejects empty, missing, unexported, duplicate, and type-mismatched fields.
+Input exclusion tags do not prevent explicit rule bindings.

 `Numeric` includes named forms of signed and unsigned integer types except `uintptr`, plus `float32` and `float64`.
 Complex numbers are excluded. `MapKey` includes named